Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 Now, what I don't understand is how people can't see that sometimes war just has to end in war.

-I mean, there's like you said earlier, this war has been going on forever, and it's gonna continue to go on.
+I mean, like you said earlier, this war has been going on forever, and it's going to continue to go on.

-If you believe the Bible, it's never gonna end.
+If you believe the Bible, it's never going to end.

-And what I don't understand is like you're just alluding to, how did all these people not see that radical Islam has one theory victory or death?
+And what I don't understand is, like you were just alluding to, how do all these people not see that radical Islam has one theory, victory or death?

 And just like you said earlier, nobody wants to talk about this.